Facebook and Instagram experience outages

 The outages impacted users not only in the U.S. but Greece, the UK, Poland and other European countries.

-"We're aware that some people are currently having trouble accessing Facebook (FB, Tech30) and Instagram.
-We're working to get things back to normal as quickly as possible," a Facebook spokesperson said in a statement.
+"Earlier today, a networking issue caused some people to have trouble accessing Facebook services.
+We quickly investigated and started restoring access within about an hour, and we have nearly fixed the issue for everyone.
+We're sorry for the inconvenience," a Facebook spokesperson said in a statement.

-Instagram, which is owned by Facebook, was also down for a short time.
+Instagram, which is owned by Facebook, was also down for a short time, the company confirmed.

 Related: Facebook and Twitter face a 'bully tax' in Britain